June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 moon, making enormous bubbles with a huge bubble wand.
 Lying on a bed of nails, creating your own roller coaster and then riding it, in a virtual machine that

-to test your coordination skills as well as your brain skills.
+things to test your coordination skills as well as your brain skills.
 One of the most fun rides was the Cycler.
-You sit in what feels like a bumper car with a shoulder strap
+You sit in what feels like a bumper car with a

-and you start to pedal.
+shoulder strap and you start to pedal.
 The faster you pedal the quicker it goes.
-However it doesn't just go forwards and backwards it actually is like a swing that can go
+However it doesn't just go forwards and backwards it actually is like a swing

 A look on the inside.